JSa1987/ESPHome-HT-SLink/README.md

 - `esphome.living_room_av_remote_pioneer` Used to send an IR commands using the Pioneer protocol.
 One parameter is to be provided when calling the service `rc_code_1`.
 - `esphome.living_room_av_cdp09` Used to send commands on the the S-Link bys.
 One parameter is to be provided when calling the service `command`.
 See the link at the bottom of the page for the known S-Link commands.

 For each device on the S-Link bus specific sensors will then need to be defined in the ESPHome yaml configuration file.
-This is done using the ESPHome [UARTX custom component](https://github.com/eigger/espcomponents) to process the data received from the Arduino over UART and expose to Home Assistant as entities.
+This is done using the ESPHome [UARTX custom component](https://github.com/eigger/espcomponents) to process the data received from the Arduino over UART and expose it to Home Assistant as entities.
 The ESPHome configuration file in the 'ESPHome' folder includes the configuration for a CDP-CX225 CD Player, but can be easily adjusted for other Sony devices (see the link at the bottom of the page for the expected responses from S-Link devices).

 ### Setup for Sony CDP-CX225